 Proton eMas 7 PHEV launched – Malaysia’s cheapest plug-in hybrid, up to 996 km WLTP, RM106k-126k

 So here we go (again) – launched today is the Proton eMas 7 PHEV.
 It’s the first eMas with an engine and an exhaust pipe, and the third eMas model after the 7 (EV) and the 5.
-The final prices – RM109,800 for the Prime, RM123,800 for the Premium and RM129,800 for the Premium Plus – are lower than the estimated RM110k-130k, allowing the car to officially snatch away the title of Malaysia’s cheapest plug-in hybrid from the RM130k Chery Tiggo 7 PHEV.
+The final prices – RM109,800 for the Prime, RM123,800 for the Premium and RM129,800 for the Premium Plus – allow the car to officially snatch away the title of Malaysia’s cheapest plug-in hybrid from the RM130k Chery Tiggo 7 PHEV.

 Proton eMas 7 PHEV launched – Malaysia’s cheapest plug-in hybrid, up to 996 km WLTP, RM106k-126k

-Here are the promo packages – book the eMas 7 PHEV for RM99 and get RM500 off your booking fee if your car is one of the first 5,000 to be successfully registered.
-The car is eligible for the government’s matching grant to dispose of your old car (RM2,000 each from Proton and the government, RM4,000 total).
-You also get five years’ free 2GB monthly data worth RM1,000, a free 7 kW home charger worth RM1,500, and complimentary add-ons with the purchase of the eMas Care insurance package worth RM1,000.
-All these goodies are worth up to RM7,500, says the carmaker.
+There’s more.
+You get free 2GB monthly data for five years worth RM1,000, a free 7 kW home charger worth RM1,500, plus complimentary add-ons with the purchase of the eMas Care insurance package worth RM1,000.
+All these candies are worth up to RM7,500, says the carmaker.

 The Proton eMas 7 PHEV is essentially a Geely EX5/Starray/Galaxy Starship 7 EM-i.
 Now, Malaysia was the first market outside China to debut the EX5 (eMas 7) and EX2 (eMas 5), but this time, this PHEV is already in a few Oceania and ASEAN markets.